aryanmamania/React_Documentation/Readme.md

 Building of single web page application can be considered as advantage of React because it provides Fast and Responsive User Experience

-## COMPARISION BETWEEEN REACT AND ANGULAR
+## Comparision between React and Angular

 ### React